You have turned-in this assignment. You can review the lesson and see your previous answers.

 Well done on this task.

-Our World in Data provides a source of digital maps that helps us to visualise and analyse global inequality.
+Our World in Data provides a source of digital maps that helps us to visualize and analyze global inequality.

-Now, Our World in Data is an organisation which takes data that's been gathered by reputable sources and creates charts, so graphs and digital maps, which help us understand the different aspects of the geography of the world.
+Now, Our World in Data is an organization which takes data that's been gathered by reputable sources and creates charts and graphs and digital maps which help us understand the different aspects of the geography of the world.

 So in this, we're wanting to look at inequality between countries.